 - Use a high performance host.
 Most designers and small businesses use shared hosting, which is very cheap due to the fact that you’re on a server with thousands of other sites.
 Usually these sites will come with “free” e-mail accounts as well, which is a key indicator that you should be looking elsewhere for hosting.

 Beyond these steps, most speed improvements will be incremental and will come from code optimization.
-If we can help with your site speed or hosting, check out our law firm website packages or shoot us a note for a free consultation.
+If we can help with your site speed or hosting, shoot us a note for a free consultation.